jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

      - IP is part of the TCP/IP (Transmission Control Protocol/Internet Protocol) suite
         - TCP/IP is the name of IETF's four-layer networking model, and its protocol stack; the four layers are link (physical), internet (network-to-network), transport (channels for connection/connectionless data exchange) and application (where apps make use of network services)
         - IP provides the foundation for other protocols to be able to communicate; IP itself is a connectionless protocol
-        - IPv4: dominant protocol that operates at layer 3; IP is responsible for addressing packets, uses 32-bit addresses
+        - IPv4: dominant protocol that operates at layer 3; IP is responsible for addressing packets, using 32-bit addresses
         - IPv6: modernization of IPv4, uses 128-bit addresses, supporting 2128 hosts
         - TCP or UDP is used to communicate over IP
         - IPSec provides data authentication, integrity and confidentiality